Frequently Asked Questions + Commission Process

 When I was a teenager, I was given a coffee table book on Frank Lloyd Wright’s architecture.
 I could have cared less at that age and just wanted something “cool”.
 I am now obsessed with modern architecture and wish I still had that book!
 I would love to see my large scale pieces looking right at home in Wright’s houses.
 There’s something thrilling about seeing a large piece go up in a space, it becomes an automatic showstopper.

 The most important thing to me is that my pieces go to live where they contribute to the overall aesthetic.
-They're intended for those who love minimalism, modernism, and a crisp line.
+They're intended for those who want a dose of modern, color, and a crisp line.

 WHO COLLECTS YOUR WORK?

-My work has been placed in individual and commercial collections across the United States, as well as Canada and Australia.
+My work is in residential and commercial collections across the United States, as well as Canada and Australia.